 - Do not share your work during any examination, wholly or partially. - Do not discuss the crucial details of your submissions with others. - Keep any electronic/paper storage that includes your work in a secure place. - Do not allow other people access your computer through sharing facilities and programs.
-Some cheaters use network scanners to search for computers with open shares and steal your data (happened in the past). - Do not help or accept help that yields similar codes. - Do not share your password. - Do not enter your password in public computers (in the past, we have seen cases where the passwords and then the take-home exam are stolen). - Do not make or take any project, ALS, take-home exam, quiz, midterm or final together.

-• Do not have a friend or someone else make or take your project, ALS, take-home exam, quiz, midterm or final.
+Some cheaters use network scanners to search for computers with open shares and steal your data (happened in the past). - Do not help or accept help that yields similar codes. - Do not share your password. - Do not enter your password in public computers (in the past, we have seen cases where the passwords and then the take-home exam are stolen). - Do not make or take any take-home exam, quiz, midterm or final together. - Do not have a friend or someone else make or take your take-home exam, quiz, midterm or final.

-When a plagiarism case is detected, sanctions are applied to all parties regardless of the actual source of the submission (project, ALS, take-home exam, quiz, midterm, final).
+When a plagiarism case is detected, sanctions are applied to all parties regardless of the actual source of the submission (take-home exam, quiz, midterm, final).
 These sanctions are as follows:

-- For the first time, all plagiarized project step or ALS owners receive -100 (minus hundred). - Each student will have an opportunity to explain his/her situation. - Second time a plagiarized project step or ALS is detected, the student fails the course automatically. - If any plagiarized work is submitted for the midterm or final exam, you will fail the course automatically.
+- For the first time, all plagiarized take-home exam or quiz owners receive -100 (minus hundred). - Each student will have an opportunity to explain his/her situation. - Second time, the student fails the course automatically. - If any plagiarized work is submitted for the midterm or final exam, you will fail the course automatically.